choulab/lab-website/content/authors/wendy/_index.md

 ---
 # Display name
-name: Meghan Rothenbroker
+name: Wendy Wang

 # Username (this should match the folder name)
 authors:
-- meghan
+- wendy

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD candidate
+role: Postdoc

 # Organizations/Affiliations
 organizations: